leaderphotos/leaderphotos.github.io/README.md

 Leader Photos Read Me
 ================================================================================

-The challenge: Can we display Nigel's photos in 3D in some innovative manner?
+Nigel's photos from his old-timey [Menalto Gallery]( http://galleryproject.org/ ) app now on GitHub.

-You can click on the `albums` icon just above and page through all of Nigel's photos one by one
- - using GitHub's wonderful show-the-data capabilities.
+You can click on the `albums` icon just above and page through all of Nigel's snaps one by one - using GitHub's wonderful show-the-data capabilities.

+Or you can play with yet another photo grid gallery: [Albums]( ./albums/index.html )

+The challenge:

+Can we display what Nigel has seen in 3D in some innovative manner?